SoftUni-Internal/interactive-content/EN/01-Exam/06-Problem-06.md

 We receive the **Finish** command and the games for the day are over.

-Earned money 20 + 20 + 20 = 60 Euro We have only won games, respectively we increase the money of the day by 10% -> 66 euro.
+Earned money 20 + 20 + 20 = 60 euro.
+We have only won games, respectively we increase the money of the day by 10% -> 66 euro.

 The money earned from the two days: 44 + 66 = 110 euro.